DanteFilz/DevOpsBeginner/project3/project3.md

 - Your A record has been successfully created
 - Click on **create record** again, to create the record for your sub domain
 - Input the Record name(**www**), paste your **IP address**, and then click on **Create records**.

-- Repeat the same process while creating your second subdomain record, and confirm that they both exist in the records list.
-- Open your terminal and run **`sudo nano /etc/nginx/sites-available/artist`** to edit your settings.
+- Open your terminal for the first server and run **`sudo nano /etc/nginx/sites-available/artist`** to edit your settings.
 Enter the name of your domain and then save your settings.
-- Run **`sudo nano /etc/nginx/sites-available/big_city`** to edit your settings.
+- Run **`sudo nano /etc/nginx/sites-available/big_city`** on the second web server terminal and to edit your settings.
 Enter the name of your domain and then save your settings.
 - Restart your nginx server by running the **`sudo systemctl restart nginx`** command.
 - To make sure your website is reachable, open a web browser and navigate to your domain name.